awslabs/aws-config-rdk/MacLinux/README.txt

 Rules
- - Usage: ./createRule PROFILE RULE_NAME APPLICABLE_RESOURCE_TYPES
+ - Usage: ./createRule PROFILE RUNTIME RULE_NAME APPLICABLE_RESOURCE_TYPES
- - Example Usage: ./createRule someEc2Rule "AWS::EC2::Instance,AWS::EC2::Subnet,AWS::EC2::VPC"
+ - Example Usage: ./createRule myCLIProfile nodejs someEc2Rule "AWS::EC2::Instance,AWS::EC2::Subnet,AWS::EC2::VPC"
      Quotes are necessary because of commas.
 Quotes not necessary if only one applicable resource type
  - Creates Lambda function with custom rule code, Config Rule resource, IAM role for Config to invoke Lambda function, and adds permissions on Lambda function for Config to invoke.
 Script is idempotent so can be reused to update rule code.
-Author rule in rules/ruleCode/rule_code.py.
-Currently, there is an example "EC2_Instance_EBS_Optimized" rule in rule_code.py.
+Author rule in rules/ruleCode/<RUNTIME>/rule_code.(py|js).
+Currently, there is an example “DesiredInstanceType” rule in rule_code.(py|js).
 Replace with your own rule code.
-Make sure resource types are consistent between rule_code.py and createRule.cmd script parameters.
+Make sure resource types are consistent between rule_code.(py|js) and createRule.cmd script parameters.
-   Otherwise, your rule will return NOT_APPLICABLE. rules/ruleCode/rule_util.py handles the boring parts of a rule; it should not need to be modified.
+   Otherwise, your rule will return NOT_APPLICABLE. rules/ruleCode/<RUNTIME>/rule_util.(py|js) handles the boring parts of a rule; it should not need to be modified.
    If your rule uses parameters, see below 'Adding Rule Parameters' section.
    Script may output some "already exists" messages if script is run multiple times,